-Adding notes to slides, whether within PowerPoint or alongside the lecture recording, can make a big difference to how inclusive this learning resource becomes.
+Adding notes to slides, whether within PowerPoint or alongside the recording, can make a big difference to how inclusive this learning resource becomes.
 Not only does it enable the student to draw upon the key points you make during the recording it also helps to provide an alternative to a transcript of what was said.
-You can either add notes to the PowerPoint slides in the note section (potentially converting this into a handout) or alongside the slides in your lecture recording.
+You can either add notes to the PowerPoint slides in the note section (potentially converting this into a handout).

 Making the slides available to download alongside the recording